icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [zignal](https://github.com/biyonik/zignal) - A type-safe Angular form library using signals and Zod validation, with Turkey-specific validators and multi-language support.
 * [ngx-form-stepper](https://github.com/rayaneriahi/ngx-form-stepper) - A strongly typed Angular library for building robust multi‑step forms that prevent invalid states during development with minimal configuration.
 * [ngx-form-rules](https://github.com/bulbul5391/ngx-form-rules) - A lightweight Angular library that makes it easy to enable, disable, and control reactive form fields using simple, declarative rules.
+* [ngx-reactive-forms-utils](https://github.com/pjlamb12/ngx-reactive-forms-utils) - Utilities to assist in the use of reactive Angular forms.

 ### Form Controls